ry-v1/Notes/Spark: The Definitive Guide.md

         - If there is one big partition in our dataset, we will have one task.
 If there are 1,000 little partitions, we will have 1,000 tasks that can be executed in parallel.
         - A task is just a unit of computation applied to a unit of data (the partition).
         - Partitioning your data into a greater number of partitions means that more can be executed in parallel.
 This is not a panacea, but it is a simple place to begin with optimization.
+    - Pipelining
+        - An important part of what makes Spark an “in-memory computation tool” is that unlike the tools that came before it (e.g., MapReduce), Spark performs as many steps as it can at one point in time before writing data to memory or disk.
+        - One of the key optimizations that Spark performs is pipelining, which occurs at and below the RDD level.
+With pipelining, any sequence of operations that feed data directly into each other, without needing to move it across nodes, is collapsed into a single stage of tasks that do all the operations together.